Nilex-Shinde/DevRelSquad_Playing_with_Neon_Challege/README.md

-# DevRelSquad: Playing_with_Neon_Challege
-This is a database challenge created for DevRelSquad: The GenAI Meetup Mumbai.

 # 🚀 PostgreSQL Mini Challenge with Neon

 Welcome to the **PostgreSQL Mini Challenge**!
 In this challenge, you'll use **Neon** to create a sample table, analyze the data, and write SQL queries to answer three analytical questions.
 Let's get started! 🎯